 21 June–12 July: International Festival of Music and Dance, Granada

-This Spanish festival is a celebration of flamenco and classical music that traces its origins back to the 1880’s, and combines the vibrant energy of Spanish guitars, castanets and flamenco dancers.
+This Spanish festival is a celebration of flamenco and classical music that traces its origins back to the 1880s.
+It combines the vibrant energy of Spanish guitars, castanets, and flamenco dancers.
 It has become widely known for the impressive performance venues and for the presence of the most outstanding performers of the day.
-Each year, outstanding young artists, musicians and dancers are invited to include in their projects top professionals who are prepared to back interesting new projects.
+Each year, outstanding young artists, musicians, and dancers include in their projects top professionals who are prepared to back interesting new projects.

 6–14 July: Running of the Bulls (Fiesta de San Fermín), Pamplona